 The reversal amount should be the opposite of the incorrect transaction while the date and codes used mirror the original details.

-To correct an expense transaction, click on Record - Money In under the transactions in your Needs Action screen.
+To correct an expense transaction, click on Record - Money In under the Bank Transactions in your Needs Action screen.

 Enter the same Date, Amount and Other Party details as the original transaction.